Your city, address and ZIP code have a big impact on car insurance.

 How to get cheap insurance no matter where you live

 The golden rule of car insurance prices is that your odds of making a claim determine your premiums.
-Fortunately, you don’t need to move to reduce location-dependent loadings.
-Instead, try finding a policy that matches your situation and needs.
+Fortunately, you don’t need to move to save on car insurance.

 There are many other factors which affect car insurance prices besides location.
 It can be worth looking over them for other ways to cut your car insurance premiums.
 Once you’ve done that, getting low prices is largely about comparing policies side by side.